smok-serwis/pojeb/README.md

 in this case as _/etc/pojeb/wyjeb.d/fuck-you_.
 This is a script that removes your package.
 It gets called when you do _wyjeb fuck-you_.

+## and now

+And now get your ass to the directory containing directory _fuck-you_.
+From there, invoke `zajeb fuck-you`.
+Now _fuck-you.jeb_ is your package.

 **This does not have to remove /etc/pojeb/wyjeb.d/fuck-you.
 Pojeb will take care of that**